anaclumos/extracranial/Research/pages/Attention Settings.md

 iOS could provide users with the option to enjoy a mindful moment before continuing with distracting apps and provide Siri suggestions with activities that might be more attractive than mindless scrolling.

 While you can already have this experience with apps like [one sec](https://one-sec.app/) or [Potential](https://potential.app/), it takes some setup and is a less ideal UX than what Apple could build.
-Even better, Apple could provide an AttentionKit and empower developers to trigger modals like this on top of other apps, based eg. on data from the ScreenTime API.
+Even better, Apple could provide an AttentionKit and empower developers to trigger modals like this on top of other apps, based eg. on data from the ScreenTime [[API]].

 Three possible contexts for these interventions: App Opening Modal, App Overlay, and Time Limit Suggestions.